 The Young Canadians School of Performing Arts

-The Young Canadians School of Performing Arts is an engaging opportunity to training in dance, voice, and performance, by a professional faculty.
+The Young Canadians School of the Performing Arts is an engaging opportunity to train in dance, voice, and performance, by a professional faculty.
 Training is provided by a diverse team of specialists who foster technical development, artistic creation, and performance excellence.

-Our Junior Young Canadians consist of 48 energetic youth between the ages of 7-11.
-Annual casting is held in January for interested candidates who are passionate about dance, vocal, performance, and wishing to be part of the annual TransAlta Grandstand at the Calgary Stampede.
+The Young Canadians School consists of youth between the ages of 11-18.
+The Junior TYC School consists of energetic youth between the ages of 7-11.
+Annual auditions are held in July for interested candidates who are passionate about dance, vocal, and performance, and wishing to be part of the annual Grandstand Show at the Calgary Stampede.